giosteh/EdgeDetectionWith2DInterpolation/README.md

-# 2D Interpolation for "Edge Detection"
+# Edge Detection with 2D Interpolation
 A Matlab project for automated image edge detection.